TRH is an important hormone produced by your brain which regulates thyroid function in your body.

 Addressing these issues may help to improve your thyroid dysfunction without the use of thyroid medications.

 In some instances, you may potentially benefit from supplements designed to enhance thyroid function.

 Supplements which help promote T4 to T3 conversion and which contain adaptogenic herbs may be helpful in those with thyroid dysfunction related to low TRH.

 TRH is an important hormone involved in the regulation of thyroid function in your body.

 Together with TSH and your thyroid gland, TRH is part of the HPT axis.

-Diagnosing TRH related issues is easy if also accompanied with the complete thyroid panel.
+Diagnosing TRH-related issues is easy if also accompanied by a complete thyroid panel.

 Now I want to hear from you: